 - be enrolled in a domestic fee-paying place at UNSW, and

-- are enrolled in an eligible unit of study (course) by the census date for that unit; and
+- be enrolled in an eligible course of study (program) at UNSW by the census date, and

 - submit the Request for FEE-HELP form to UNSW by the census date, and

 - not have already borrowed up to your HELP loan limit.

 If you do not satisfy the above criteria you are not eligible for a FEE-HELP loan at UNSW.

 The long term residency requirements for New Zealand SCV holders are that you:

 - first began to be usually resident in Australia at least 10 years ago,

 - were a child under the age of 18 with no spouse or de facto partner when you first began to be usually resident in Australia, and